fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/00_local-single-node-testnet.md

 ## Advanced Steps

-The more advanced user will likely have need to modify the configuration.  `fonod` uses a custom configuration folder.
+The more advanced user will likely have need to modify the configuration.  `funod` uses a custom configuration folder.
 The location of this folder is determined by your system.

-* Mac OS: `~/Library/Application\ Support/eosio/fonod/config`
+* Mac OS: `~/Library/Application\ Support/eosio/funod/config`
-* Linux: `~/.local/share/flon/fonod/config`
+* Linux: `~/.local/share/flon/funod/config`

 The build seeds this folder with a default `genesis.json` file.
-A configuration folder can be specified using the `--config-dir` command line argument to `fonod`.
+A configuration folder can be specified using the `--config-dir` command line argument to `funod`.
 If you use this option, you will need to manually copy a `genesis.json` file to your config folder.

-`fonod` will need a properly configured `config.ini` file in order to do meaningful work.
-On startup, `fonod` looks in the config folder for `config.ini`.
+`funod` will need a properly configured `config.ini` file in order to do meaningful work.
+On startup, `funod` looks in the config folder for `config.ini`.
 If one is not found, a default `config.ini` file is created.
-If you do not already have a `config.ini` file ready to use, run `fonod` and then close it immediately with <kbd>Ctrl-C</kbd>.
+If you do not already have a `config.ini` file ready to use, run `funod` and then close it immediately with <kbd>Ctrl-C</kbd>.
 A default configuration (`config.ini`) will have been created in the config folder.
 Edit the `config.ini` file, adding/updating the following settings to the defaults already in place:

 ```console
 # config.ini: